B-a-l-aj-i/LuckyDicer/README.md

 written only for desktop 🫠

-/*  just a 🤏small game inspired from a course that i am currently learning  */✌️
+/*  just a 🤏small game inspired from a course  */✌️